The glorious chocolate-filled, four-day-long celebration where we all work less, and eat and drink a whole lot more.

 Cocktails are calling… With a full day off work, and therefore a little more time to mix something up, Good Friday is a great day for adventurous endeavours.

 Our current favourite is the French 75 which, out of all the many Champagne-and-liquor combinations known to contemporary mixology, this one has the most panache.
 Combines 40ml London Dry Gin, a teaspoon of fine sugar and 10ml lemon juice and then top up with Champagne.

-For traditionalists, partner Friday Fish with Louis Jadot Chablis - a versatile, unoaked chardonnay with a crisp, fresh and zesty acidity.
+For traditionalists, partner Friday Fish with Domaine du Colombier's Petit Chablis - a versatile, unoaked chardonnay with a crisp, fresh and mineral acidity.

 Easter Saturday should be about friends and family, afternoon teas, scones and sparkling wines - NOT trips to Homebase and DIY.

-Chocolate Box's Dark Chocolate Shiraz infuses blackberry flavours and chocolate (obvs) in this big juicey wine - great with steak.
+CHOC OPTION: Chocolate Box's Dark Chocolate Shiraz infuses blackberry flavours and chocolate (obvs) in this big juicy wine - great with steak.
 Alternatively, Chocolate Box's Cherry Chocolate wine has aromas of the obvious, along with stewed rhubarb, vanilla and cinnamon.
 It has a little tang and spiciness that stops it being a complete fruit bomb and goes perfectly with grilled meats, especially lamb chops.

 A nice cup of tea.
 Large glass of iced water.
 And relax.
 You're not at work 'til the morning...